What Is the Average Cost of Nursing School?May 4, 2021

 If you’re on the fence, you don’t have to commit to anything just yet.
 Student loan refinancing companies typically allow you to prequalify before you submit an official loan application.
 This process involves a soft credit check, which won’t impact your credit score and can give you an idea of whether you’re eligible and what the loan terms might look like.

 If you decide to move forward with refinancing, you can submit an application and get a final offer from the lender you’d like to work with.
+In addition to pre-qualifying, you can use a student loan refinance calculator to estimate your savings on student loan payments.

 Is the Nursing School Cost Worth It?